-Alternative 1: No Action Alternative 2: Area Closure Alternative 3: Seasonal Closure Alternative 4: Catch Quotas Alternative 5: Combination Measures Nontarget Species and Bycatch (n/+) If the decline in fishing effort continues, there may be a decline in catch of nontarget spp. (n) Bycatch data in the MHI has only recently been reported, but is estimated to be minimal, and disproportionately limited to a few number of species which likely survive when discarded. (+) Catch of nontarget spp. would be eliminated in closed areas. (n/-) Increased effort in open areas may locally increase number of bycatch in those areas. (n/-) Increased effort during open period may lead to increased catches of non-target species, especially for species more abundant during the open season. (n) Bycatch is minimal, so reduction in bycatch would be minimal. (+) The minimal bycatch levels would be eliminated during closed period. (-) If annual quota is met, effort to catch normally non- target species may increase. (n) Bycatch in deep handline fishery is minimal so reduction in bycatch would be minimal. (-) High-grading may increase bycatch, including that of target species. (n) Bycatch is minimal so reduction in bycatch would be minimal.
-5a: (-) Highgrading may increase bycatch, including that of target species.
-Protected Species (n) Rare interactions between bottomfishers and protected species.
+Alternative 1: No Action Alternative 2: Area Closures Alternative 3: Seasonal Closure Alternative 4: Catch Quotas Alternative 5: Combination Measures Nontarget Species and Bycatch (n/+) If the decline in fishing effort continues, there may be a decline in catch of nontarget spp. (n) Bycatch data in the MHI has only recently been reported, but is estimated to be minimal, and disproportionately limited to a few number of species which likely survive when discarded. (+) Catch of nontarget spp. would be eliminated in closed areas. (n/-) Increased effort in open areas may locally increase number of bycatch in those areas. (+) Recreational catch data collection would be improved with new reporting requirements. (n/-) Increased effort during open period may lead to increased catches of nontarget species, especially for species more abundant during the open season. (n) Bycatch is minimal, so reduction in bycatch would be minimal. (+) The minimal bycatch levels would be eliminated during closed period. (+) Recreational catch data collection would be improved with new reporting requirements (-) If annual quota is met, effort to catch normally nontarget species may increase. (n) Bycatch in deep handline fishery is minimal so reduction in bycatch would be minimal. (-) High-grading may increase bycatch, including that of target species. (+) Recreational catch data collection would be improved with new reporting requirements (n) Bycatch is minimal so reduction in bycatch would be minimal.
+5a: (-) Highgrading may increase bycatch, including that of target species. (+) Recreational catch data collection would be improved with new reporting requirements Protected Species (n) Rare interactions between bottomfishers and protected species.
 A decline in bottomfishing, it is expected that there will be a proportional reduction in the potential of an interaction. (+) Potential minor benefits in preventing possible interactions in closed areas. (n) Impact of potential increased effort in open fishing areas likely negligible as interactions are rare. (+) The possibility of protected species interactions would be eliminated during closed period. (n/+) An enforced reduction in landings and possible shortened season may result in a proportional reduction of potential interactions. (+) Possible minor benefits in preventing potential interactions.

-Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closure Seasonal Closure Catch Quotas Combination Measures EFH, Biodiversity, & Ecosystem (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (n/+) Negligible or slightly positive effects by less fishing effort in closed areas. (?/-) Potential for localized negative effects if bottomfishing effort is too highly concentrated in open areas with suitable habitat. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+) Potential negative impacts on EFH, biodiversity, and ecosystems would be eliminated during closure period. (?/n) The impacts of a potential increased level of effort during open season are unknown, but likely minimal. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+/n) No likely effect on EFH or slight positive effect by less fishing presence once the TAC is reached. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+/n) No likely effect on EFH or slight positive effect by less fishing presence once an IFQ is reached and due to no bottomfishing during closure period.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures EFH, Biodiversity, & Ecosystem (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (n/+) Negligible or slightly positive effects by less fishing effort in closed areas. (?/-) Potential for localized negative effects if bottomfishing effort is too highly concentrated in open areas with suitable habitat. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+) Potential negative impacts on EFH, biodiversity, and ecosystems would be eliminated during closure period. (?/n) The impacts of a potential increased level of effort during open season are unknown, but likely minimal. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+/n) No likely effect on EFH or slight positive effect by less fishing presence once the TAC is reached. (n) Bottomfishing has a negligible impact on habitat due to gear and methods used, nor significant adverse effects on biodiversity or ecosystems. (+/n) No likely effect on EFH or slight positive effect by less fishing presence once an IFQ is reached and due to no bottomfishing during closure period.